hablapps/pairstrading/PostPairsTrading.md

 ## Determining how to calculate the spreads

-Now let's focus on the ML Model component, where we will receive the pair of indexes that best fit our Pair Trading strategy according to the ADF test.
-And then we will develop a small Machine Learning model that will help us find these trading opportunities.
+Let's now focus on the ML Model component, which, given the pair of indexes that best fit our Pair Trading strategy according to the ADF test will allow us to develop a small Machine Learning model that will help us find these trading opportunities.

 ![Arch-ML](resources/general-architecture-ml-model.png)

-After this initial market assesment, we can move on to coding the actual Pair Trading model that calculates this relationships and the differences, that we are going to call **spreads**, between the prices of our indexes.
+After the initial market assesment previously done, we can start coding the actual Pair Trading model that calculates this relationships and the differences, that we are going to call **spreads**, between the prices of our indexes.
 The first approach we may try could simply be to subtract them and observe if the difference deviates significantly from zero, considering their scale difference.

 Indeed, just subtracting the prices of two assets, as in $price_y−price_x$ may not provide a clear understanding of their relationship.
 Let's illustrate this with an example: